 Pediatric Craniofacial Clinics

-This clinic specializes in a team approach for diagnosis and management of rare and severe diseases and disorders of the oral mucosal tissues that are difficult to diagnoses and manage.
-These include but are not limited to mucocutaneous disorders, oral hypersensitivity reactions, candidosis, AIDS-related diseases and disorders, burning mouth and tongue syndrome and problems resulting from chemotherapy, radiation therapy or abuse of illicit drugs or alcohol.
-Internationally recognized as a unique referral site for patients seeking medical help for rare conditions, doctors are able to utilize sophisticated diagnostics not normally available in dental offices.
-The Salivary Dysfunction Clinical and Stomatology Research Laboratory enhances collaboration among medical and dental specialists in the care of Sjögren's patients and offers a unified and organized way of referring patients with Sjögren's Syndrome to specialists in ophthalmology, rheumatology, gastroenterology, pulmonary medicine, dermatology and psychology as well as oral/salivary dysfunction.
+The Stomatology clinic specializes in a team approach for the diagnosis and management of rare and often severe diseases and disorders of the oral tissues.
+Common diseases or conditions treated in the Center include mucocutaneous disorders, oral hypersensitivity reactions, candidiasis, AIDS-related diseases and disorders, dry mouth and burning mouth syndrome as well as oral conditions resulting from chemotherapy, radiation therapy or the abuse of illicit drugs or alcohol.
+Internationally recognized as a unique referral site for patients seeking medical help for rare oral conditions, doctors are able to utilize sophisticated diagnostics not ordinarily available in dental offices.
+The Stomatology Center enhances collaboration among medical and dental specialists in the care of patients with Sjögren's syndrome and offers a unified and organized way of referral to other specialties including ophthalmology, rheumatology, gastroenterology, pulmonary medicine, and dermatology.